sipeed/MaixPy/docs/doc/en/faq.md

 * If it was downloaded from the internet, make sure the download was not corrupted.
 Typically, files on the internet provide sha256sum/md5 checksums.
 After downloading, you can compare these values; for specific methods, please search online or ask ChatGPT.
 * If it comes from a compressed archive, ensure that the decompression process was error-free.
 You can decompress the archive again to make sure there were no errors in the process.
 * Ensure that the file was not damaged during the transfer to the device.
 You can compare the sha256sum values of the file on the device and on your computer; for specific methods, please search online or ask ChatGPT.

+## Power-on Black Screen, No Display on the Screen

+* Check if the TF (micro-SD) card is installed.
+* Check if the latest system image is burned onto the TF card (strongly recommended to update to the latest system image); see documentation for specific burning methods.
+* Check if the TF card is fully inserted into the TF card slot, ensuring there are no gaps and it is not loose.
+* Check if the screen and camera ribbon cables are correctly and securely connected; there should be no looseness.
+* Check if the power LED (red light) and the system operation status LED (blue light) on the board are lit.
+If the red light is off, consider hardware issues such as no power supply, insufficient power supply, or a damaged board.
+* Connect the board to a computer using a USB to TTL cable, open the serial port assistant on the computer, restart the board, and check the boot logs for any errors.
+> If there is no log output, try swapping the TX and RX wires.
+For MaixCAM, the orientation of the Type-C to serial port adapter may vary, and TX RX might be reversed, meaning it does not support reversible plugging.